 Anza-Borrego Desert State Park accounts for 1/5th of San Diego County’s land, so if you choose to explore deeper, there are over 500 miles of roads.
 You can find routes up rocky climbs or through deep sand; some are paved, but most require an off-road vehicle or 4×4.
 A must-see while in the area is the welded steel sculptures of Galleta Meadows Estates.

 High above the bustling suburban sprawl of San Diego city life is Mount Palomar State Park.
 No visit to Palomar Mountain would not be complete without a visit to the centerpiece of the area–Palomar Observatory.
 One of the most amazing scientific marvels in the United States.
 Mount Palomar is only a two-hour drive from San Diego.

 With cool coastal breezes making their way up from the Pacific Ocean in nearby San Diego, Temecula provides the optimal climate for outdoor adventure and grape growing.
 As a result, the Temecula Valley has become southern California’s version of Napa Valley.
-Friendly and personable, each of the family-owned wineries is dedicated to creating wines of distinctive quality and character.
+Friendly and personable, each family-owned wineries is dedicated to creating wines of distinctive quality and character.

 Bates Nut Farm welcomes visitors year-round and is especially popular during the fall and Christmas season.
 Bates farm was originally a walnut orchard.
 Today the only thing grown on the farm are pumpkins.
-Attractions include a huge farm store stocked with goodness.
-Dried fruits, nuts, gifts, jams, and a large selection of candies.
+Attractions include a huge farm store stocked with goodness: dried fruits, nuts, gifts, jams, and a large selection of candies.
 There is also a petting zoo on site.
-Bates Nut Farm is dog-friendly however they are not allowed in the store.
+Bates Nut Farm is dog-friendly; however, they are not allowed in the store.